Nicolas-Puccio/caravaneer-2/README.md

 1. New bandit types.
 2. Visual indicator if buy/sell price of a good is high/low in the current trade (partially done).
+3. If infinite ammo, should only distribute 1 of each.

 ## Log